 Federal Crimes — What Are They, and How Are They Handled?

 State and federal crimes can differ greatly, and can be handled differently.
 Usually, when a crime violates both state and federal laws, a decision needs to be made on which court it will be tried under.
-An Orlando criminal defense attorney with experience in both types of cases can be a valuable asset in this situation, being able to lend their experience no matter what the outcome.
+An Central Florida Criminal Defense Attorney, at The Defense Group, with experience in both types of cases can be a valuable asset in this situation, being able to lend their experience no matter what the outcome.

 “A Federal Crime is a crime, which is literally one which is prohibited by an Act of Congress.
 It is possible to have one action violate both a State Crime and a Federal Crime.
 It’s called a dual sovereignty.
 The United States is a sovereign entity.
 The State of Florida is a sovereign entity.
 Ordinarily either one or the other will prosecute it.
 Usually it works like this; if the Feds take it, the State leaves it alone.
 If the Feds abandon it to the State, the State makes its own decision whether to prosecute or not.
 A Federal Crime is literally just that, it’s one which is against the law throughout the United States and may or may not be against the law in Florida.”